bzeiss/hearcal/README.md

    * Ideally, manually adjust the filters on the left to match the headphone measurement to your corrected target.
    * If you use the **AutoEQ** button, ensure the results meet quality criteria: **broad Q factors**, **minimal gain changes**, and a **low number of bands**.
 Avoid over-correcting; use headphones that already have a relatively good frequency response.

    > ️⚠️ Note that large deviations in any band (.e.g, >6 dB) might indicate the need for professional audiometry rather than DIY correction.
+Do not attempt to boost or cut by large margins.

    * When satisfied, hit **"Export"** on the left to save the **EqualizerAPO** `.txt` file.